-One night while my mother-in-law visited, my family had a Family Home Evening or FHE.
+One night while my mother-in-law visited, my family had a Family Home Evening (or FHE).

-The leaders of The Church of Jesus Christ of Latter-day Saints set aside Monday nights for this meeting which is led by the parents or guardians in each LDS Christian home.
-Since my family is a bit off with everything at times, we held our meeting on a Tuesday.
-That's beside the point.
+The leaders of The Church of Jesus Christ of Latter-day Saints set aside Monday nights for this meeting which is led by the parents or guardians in each Saint's home.
+We were having FHE with my mother-in-law and we each took turns describing paintings that had depictions of Bible Stories.